Saturday, April 20, 2013

 Rajbir died in March 2008 after he was shot with his own service revolver by a real estate agent in Gurgaon with whom he had some shady ‘business dealings’.
 By then, he was said to be an alcoholic, and quite unhinged.

 Sharma died after the Batla House encounter.
-He was allegedly killed in a shootout with terrorists, but there were questions after a photo of him walking out of the encounter surfaced.
+He was killed in a shootout with terrorists, but there were questions after a photo of him walking out of the encounter surfaced.
 He was clearly wounded but also conscious and walking with support from two men.

 Guru has now been hanged.